Accessible Service Policy

 This policy is available in alternate formats upon request.

 Management at each operating unit is responsible for the implementation of and compliance with this Policy and applicable federal, provincial, and local laws.
-Further, Management shall provide leadership regarding this Policy, and shall make all Associates at each operating unit aware of the Policy and ADT’s commitment to providing goods and services to people with disabilities.
-ADT will provide guidance and assistance to the operating units in fulfilling the intent of this Policy.
+Further, Management shall provide leadership regarding this Policy, and shall make all Associates at each operating unit aware of the Policy and ADT and Protectron’s commitment to providing goods and services to people with disabilities.
+Management and Human Resources will provide guidance and assistance to the operating units in fulfilling the intent of this Policy.

 This policy applies to all Associates who service customers in Ontario as well as its agents, consultants, guests, customers, vendors, and other non-employees including applicants for employment with the Company.

 4.1.
 Providing goods and services to people with disabilities

 ADT and Protectron are committed to excellence in serving all customers, including people with disabilities, and we will carry out our functions and responsibilities in the following areas:

 We will communicate with people with disabilities in ways that take into account their disability.
 This means staff will communicate in a means that enables persons with disabilities to communicate effectively for purposes of using, receiving and requesting ADT and Protectron goods, services and when requiring facility access.

 We will train staff who communicate with customers on how to interact and communicate with people with various types of disabilities.

 ADT and Protectron are committed to providing fully accessible telephone service to our customers.
 We will offer to communicate with customers by TTY or Language Line interpretation services.